TouK/nussknacker/docs/installation_configuration_guide/model/ModelConfiguration.md

 Nussknacker looks for components and various extensions in jars on the Model classpath, default config [example here](https://github.com/TouK/nussknacker/blob/staging/nussknacker-dist/src/universal/conf/application.conf) to see where classpath can be configured.

-By default, the following configuration is used:
+By default, in case of Flink streaming scenario type, the following configuration is used:
 ```
-classPath: ["model/defaultModel.jar", "model/flinkExecutor.jar", "components/flink", "components/common"]
+classPath: ["model/defaultModel.jar", "model/flinkExecutor.jar", "components/flink", "components/common", "flink-dropwizard-metrics-deps/"]
 ```
 Make sure you have all necessary entries properly configured:
 - Jar with model - unless you used custom model, this should be `model/defaultModel.jar`